 Get creative with toppings!
 Have fun deciding which to choose, or perhaps the kids would like to help as well!

-Most fruits, vegetables and herbs would work well, including radish and cucumber, as in the pictures.
+Most fruits, vegetables and herbs would work well as toppings for these whipped ricotta crostini, including radish and cucumber, as in the pictures.
 Fresh fruit such as sliced blueberries would also be delicious!

 From warm appetizers such as my ginger Brussels sprouts and herb cream cheese stuffed mini peppers, to dips such as my cauliflower hummus, there are many to choose from here on the blog!
 Some recent recipes: